-This period of time was near the peak of the “.com” bubble, when owning the coolest internet domain(s) was all the craze.
-Amazingly, no one had yet scooped up the “.com” that bears the official logo of the state of New Mexico.
+It was near the peak of the “.com” bubble and amazingly no one had yet purchased the very “.com” that bears the official logo of the state of New Mexico.
+I scooped it up not knowing what I would ultimately do with it.

-Over the years, what to do with Landofenchantment.com has been an ongoing conundrum for me.
 Then, in early 2020, I heard a discussion on a podcast that struck me.
 The conversation was about the role of myth and story in culture and society in general.
-This conversation sat with me for some time, until one day, the idea occurred to me: what about turning Landofenchantment.com into a site of stories about New Mexico?
+And with that, a seed was planted to turn Landofenchantment.com into a website of stories about New Mexico.

 Stories Connect Us